 A slaughter licence is not needed when slaughtering your own animal for your own consumption or consumption by your immediate family who live with you.
-However, certain operations for the purpose of killing animals for food require a certificate of competence (CoC), both in slaughterhouses and when carried out on farms.
+However, a certificate of competence (CoC) is required if you handle, stun or slaughter animals inside a slaughterhouse; a WATOK licence is required if you handle, stun or slaughter animals outside a slaughterhouse as part of your commercial business.